f-erm/SODAR/README.md

 ### 3. Configure the pipeline.

 Before executing the pipeline, the users must configure it according to their samples.
-To do this, they must fill these files:

 #### **a. config.yaml**

 This is the pipeline configuration file, where you can tune all the available parameters to customise the uploading of the samples.
-An example file ([config-example.yaml)](https://github.com/cfusterot/SODAR/blob/main/config-example.yaml)) is included in the repository.
+An example file ([config-example.yaml)](https://github.com/cfusterot/SODAR/blob/main/config-example.yaml) is included in the repository.
 Rename it to `config.yaml` and edit its contents.

 | **Field name** 	| **Description**                  |